javl/linger/README.md

 * `linger_tx`: transmits probe requests found in the database
 * `linger_counter`: gets the amount of unique MAC addresses in the database and shows this number on a 7-segment display

+These startup scripts are based on [a tutorial by Stephen C Phillips.](http://blog.scphillips.com/posts/2013/07/getting-a-python-script-to-run-in-the-background-as-a-service-on-boot/)